Embracing Tradition Virtually: Celebrate And Connect This Season With These Four Fun Tips

-Try Zoom to watch movies together by sharing your screen when on Netflix, Hulu, Disney Plus, or Amazon Prime videos.
+One of the great virtual holiday party ideas is to try Zoom to watch movies together by sharing your screen when on Netflix, Hulu, Disney Plus, or Amazon Prime videos.
 A great feature to note is the private chat option on Zoom, which is perfect for those who like to chat during the movie but don’t want to disrupt the whole group’s viewing.
-Or, try Teleparty, a great extension that allows you to sync your video playback and adds a group chat function to Netflix, Disney, Hulu and HBO!
+Or, try Teleparty, a great extension that allows you to sync your video playback and adds a group chat function to Netflix, Disney, Hulu, and HBO!
+Perfect virtual holiday activity!

 Mix up the typical zoom chat with a fun and interactive way to learn more about your fam.
-The Escape Game provides an experience that is so immersive, it doesn’t even feel virtual at all!
+The Escape Game can be a fun virtual holiday game that provides an experience that is so immersive, it doesn’t even feel virtual at all!
 The group is given a game guide that acts as your eyes and ears through your quest.
 With their help, you and your friends will hopefully escape and win the game!

 Make a Holiday Playlist

 Have you ever wanted to be a DJ?
 Well, now you can be… kinda!
 With virtual holiday parties, everyone on the call gets to be the DJ of the event soundtrack.
 Simply create a shared playlist on Apple Music or Spotify, invite the attendees to add favorite holiday carols and tunes to the roster, and press play on the big day!